 Red Rover is one of those classically fun children's games that never seems to go out of style.
 But with just a couple of twists, you can bring it up to date to bolster the shape-recognition and reading skills of your preschooler, too.
-This version works especially well with a group of kids playing at a park or at a kids' party.
+This version works especially well with a group of kids playing at a park or at a party.

-- Large construction paper shapes in a few primary colors
+Large construction paper shapes in a few primary colors

-- One safety pin for each player
+One safety pin for each player

-- Large flat open space
+Large, flat open space

-What to Do:
+What You Do:

-- Alternate back and forth between the two teams for who is the calling team and who is the roving team.
+Alternate back and forth between the two teams between who is the calling team and who is the roving team.
 As kids get more comfortable, add in one last feature: try changing the “action words” (verbs) and giving the kids one more piece of learning practice.
 “Red Rover, Red Rover,” the kids might say, “Let the green circles jump on over!”